Amazing Black Seed Oil: Does it Cure Everything But Death and Make Your Hair Grow?

-I was sold but before I purchased a bottle I did a bit research and came across a rather fascinating history of the oil.
+But before I purchased a bottle I did a bit of research and came across a rather fascinating history of the oil.
 Including the saying that it will cure anything except death.
 The ancient Egyptians used black seed as a cure for diseases and even put a bottle in the tomb of Tutankhamen; It was known as the "Pharaoh's Oil."

 Does Black Seed Oil Have Other Names?

 Black Seed is also known as Nigella sativa, and has at least two very familiar names: Black Caraway Seed and Black Cumin.
 The oil has been used around the world for centuries by people from Africa, Asia, the Middle East and the Far East.

 I purchased an 8-oz bottle online (in photo) that is cold-pressed and unrefined.
 The instructions are to take 1-2 teaspoons daily with food.

 The ancients used the oil for a multitude of ailments.
 However, it was mainly used to strengthen the immune system to prevent illness by improving respiratory health, liver and kidney function, and the circulatory system.

 Some of the illnesses people have treated with Black Seed Oil include:

 - Rheumatism and backache